 If the notice period is less than seven (7) days, weekends and legal holidays are not included, so only judicial days may be counted.
 If the notice period is seven (7) days or longer, all days are counted in the period, including weekends and legal holidays.

-Regardless of the notice period length, if the last day falls on a weekend or legal holiday, then the notice period will not officially expire until the end of the next judicial day.
+Regardless of the notice period length, if the last day falls on a weekend or legal holiday, then the notice period will not officially expire until the end of the next judicial day (a day when the courthouse is open).

 Step 5: Include Date Notice Served